vivian-chi/3D-Interactive-Jumping-Frog/README.md

 [**🚀 Live Demo**](https://vivian-chi.github.io/3D-Interactive-Jumping-Frog/)

-A delightful interactive 3D experience featuring a cute green frog sitting in a soft, pastel-green environment.
+A delightful interactive 3D experience using Three.js featuring a cute green frog sitting in a soft, pastel-green environment.

 ## Features
 - **3D Interactive Frog**: A high-quality 3D model that reacts to user interaction.